rimutaka/posts/rust-dev-on-ec2/readme.md

 }
 ```

 **Starting the instance**: press `Ctrl`+`Shift`+`R` and select `Start vscode-syd VM`.
-This shortcut works only if the VSCode is running locally.
-Give it a minute or so for the instance to start before connecting.
+This shortcut works only if your VSCode is running locally.
+Give it a minute or so for the instance to initialize before connecting to it.

 ![starting EC2](start-ec2.png)

 **Stopping the instance**: disconnect all SSH sessions and the instance will be stopped 1 hr later by the EC2 alarm described in *AWS Config* section.
 You can add `stop-instances` custom command if you want to stop it immediately.

-#### Connecting to the EC2 instance
+#### Connecting to the EC2 instance from VSCode

-* **Configure SSH details**: type "open ssh" in command pallet, select *Remote SSH: Open configuration file* and add the following entry.
-Note, *IdentityFile* should be located on the computer running VSCode.
+* **Configure SSH details**: type "ssh open" in the command pallet, select *Remote SSH: Open configuration file* and add the following entry.
+Note, *IdentityFile* should be located on the computer running your VSCode.
 ```
 Host rust-aws-syd-ld
   HostName 13.54.209.171